friendly-bits/POSIX-arrays/README.md

 `get_a_arr_el_cnt <array_name> <var>` - Gets elements count of an associative array and assigns the result to variable `<var>`.

 #### Sorting an array
 `sort_a_arr <array_name>` - Sorts keys stored in the array.
 Sorting is a relatively slow operation.
-Functions keep track of sorted/unsorted state of the array and will only perform sorting if current state is unsorted.
-For associative arrays, optimizations are implemented which allow the array to keep the sorted state in some (but not all) cases when setting elements.
+Functions keep track of sorted/unsorted state of the array via a flag and will only perform sorting if current state is unsorted.
+For associative arrays, an optimization is implemented which allows the array to keep the sorted state in some (but not all) cases when setting elements.
 Specifically, when changing a value of a previously set element, the sorted state of the array is kept if it was sorted before.
 Setting a new element removes the flag which marks the array as sorted.
 Unsetting elements doesn't affect the sorted/unsorted state of the array.

 #### Unsetting an array